nicholasg-dev/openshiftcollector/readme.md

 - **Parallel Processing**: Efficiently collects data using parallel jobs to minimize execution time
 - **Error Handling**: Robust error detection and reporting for failed commands
 - **Minimal Dependencies**: Requires only standard tools available in most Linux environments
+- **Category Index Pages**: Generates index pages for each resource category for easier navigation
+- **Global Search**: Builds a JSON search index for fast, full-text search across all collected files and HTML pages
+- **Breadcrumb Navigation**: Adds breadcrumbs to HTML pages for improved usability
+- **File Metadata**: Shows last modified date and file size in detail views
+- **Download & Copy Tools**: Each detail page includes buttons to copy file content or download the raw file
+- **Automatic README**: Generates a README in the output directory describing the report contents

 ## Prerequisites